-The sedative injection is given under the skin by the neck or by the lower back.
+It is very important to Dr. Cushing that your pet not be anxious or in pain, prior to and during euthanasia.
+Dr. Cushing starts with a medication that is special combination of a sedative, pain reliever and anesthetic.
+That medication is given by injection under the skin by the neck or by the lower back and induces deep sleep.
 Pets usually don’t mind this injection, but as with any injection there may be a momentary discomfort.
-Drowsiness and a full snoring sleep usually happens within 5 to 15 minutes in dogs.
+A food distraction for the moment of the needle poke is greatly helpful.
+This combination of medication induces a gentle drift into pain-free unconsciousness.
+Drowsiness and a full snoring anesthetized sleep usually happens within 5 to 15 minutes in dogs.
 Sedation occurs more rapidly in very frail patients, and may take longer in robust or very anxious pets.

 Dogs will have an intravenous catheter placed in a vein, usually in the hind leg.
 A small patch of fur over the vein is clipped.
 The catheter is placed into the vein and a saline solution is injected to confirm placement.

-Cremation options are either:
+Forget Me Not Cremation options are either:

-Private cremation, where your pet is cremated separately from other animals (your pet is the only one in the cremation machine) and his or her ashes are returned to you.
+Private cremation, where your pet is cremated separately from other animals (your pet is the only one in the cremation machine) and his or her ashes are returned to you

 If you would like Dr. Cushing to arrange your pet’s cremation, she will respectfully transport your pet’s body away at the end of the visit.
 Cats and small to medium dogs are placed in a cozy bed.
 Dr. Cushing will carry cats and small to medium sized dogs to the vehicle; however some people like to carry their pet themselves.

+Recently Dr. Cushing injured her back and is restricted from lifting heavy pets.
 If your dog weighs over 35lbs Dr. Cushing will require assistance in carrying them to her vehicle.
 If you (or any other household or family member) are unable to assist in this, please do let her know in advance as she may need to hire an assistant (there may be an additional fee).

-Return of ashes (individual cremation)
+Return of ashes (private cremation)